cqrs-agency/cqrs-es-java/README.md

-# cqrs-es-spring-starter
+# cqrs-es-spring-framework

-I want to implement a spring boot starter that allows you implement CQRS (Command Query Resposibility Segregation) and ES (Event Sourcing) in project in easy way.
+I want to implement a spring boot framework that allows you implement CQRS (Command Query Resposibility Segregation) and ES (Event Sourcing) in project in easy way.